 The world of the Minecraft games is virtually infinite and procedurally generated as players use the map seed obtained from the system clock at the time of world creation to figure out that there are limits to vertical movement, but that Minecraft is an infinitely large plane on the horizontal plane.

-Due to technical problems when reaching extremely distant locations, however, there is a barrier preventing players from going more than 30,00,000 blocks from the center.
+Due to technical limitations when reaching extremely distant locations, however, there is a barrier preventing players from going more than 30,00,000 blocks from the center.

 Increasing the game’s difficulty gives the player more damage from the mob, as well as other difficulty-specific effects.
-Once selected, the difficulty can be changed, but the game mode is locked and can only be changed with cheats.
+Once selected, the difficulty can be changed, but the game mode is locked.

-Some hostile mobs, such as zombies, skeletons, and drowned, burn in the sun if they have no heads.
+Some hostile mobs, such as zombies, and skeletons, and drown, burn in the sun if they have no heads.
 Other creatures unique to the Minecraft games include the Creeper and the Enderman.

 There are also many types of mobs that are born in different situations for example- zombies have husk forms that are born in the desert.

 In addition to the main world, the Minecraft games have two alternate dimensions, the Nether and the End.
 The Nether is a hell-like dimension that is accessed through player-created portals, contains many unique resources, and can be used to travel long distances across the overworld, as each block traveled in the Nether is the overworld, which is equal to 8 blocks traveled in.